wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `class DataLine` implements a tag entry that contains only data, which is stored as a vector of bytes in data member `data_`, and a pointer to `class DirectoryLine` object, in data member `tag_`.
+Note that the data line object does not contain a coherence state field, and the call to method `getState()` will either return `I`, or call into its corresponding tag object's `getState()`.

 `class CacheLine` implements a tag entry that contains both data, as a vector of bytes, and a coherence state variable, as data member `state_`.
 There is neither sharer nor owner information stored, suggesting that this